Hospitality Management, B.S. (Health and Human Development)

 What is Hospitality Management?

 Hospitality refers to the relationship that exists between a host and a guest.
-The Hospitality discipline prepares students to create value in this relationship, both from the host and the guest’s perspectives.
+The Hospitality discipline prepares students to create value in this relationship, both from the host and the guest's perspectives.
 This involves the creation and management of products and services by the hosts for the guests, based on the preferences and behaviors of the guests.
-Hospitality major is therefore an interdisciplinary field of study that prepares students for a global and diverse, world of management and entrepreneurship opportunities.
+The Hospitality Management major is therefore an interdisciplinary field of study that prepares students for a global and diverse, world of management and entrepreneurship opportunities.
 Hospitality graduates are trained to own and manage hotels, restaurants, resorts, corporate dining, stadiums and arena catering, theme parks, country clubs, cruise ships, casinos, event management, and the vast array of manufacturing and service businesses that support the hospitality industry.
 From exotic locales to familiar destinations, from international postings to entrepreneurial prospects, from planning events to corporate finance, and from school food service to senior living, the possibilities are endless.
 This major prepares students for the multi-faceted hospitality industry and for the many career opportunities available to hospitality management graduates.

 You Might Like This Program If...